Category Archives: Cognitive Distortions

 None of us is perfect.
 We all conceal things about ourselves that make us appear defective or inadequate.
 Often, we hide these indiscretions from ourselves by engaging in defense mechanisms such as denial and projection.
 Or we cognitively distort our toxic behaviors to justify or validate them.
 We distract, project, and rationalize.

 Living with persistent negative self-beliefs for years on end is emotionally destabilizing.
 Persons experiencing social anxiety crave interconnectedness, but fears of intimacy and rejection challenge the wherewithal to establish and maintain healthy relationships.
-Our fears of negative judgment and criticism limit creativity and interactivity.
+Our consternation of negative judgment and criticism limits creativity and interactivity.
 These difficulties challenge our psychological health, compelling us to use defense mechanisms.
 Any mental process that protects us from our fears, anxieties, and threats to our emotional well-being can be considered a defense mechanism.

 Space is Limited